afonsom1719/FEUP-Jobs/README.md

 It should be noted that the app will have 2 types of job listings, which we will distinguish throughout this report:

-- Jobs posted by companies at FEUP's job bank
+- Jobs posted by companies at FEUP's job bank - available only to Authenticated Users
-- Job openings for people who want to work at FEUP
+- Job openings for people who want to work at FEUP - available to Regular Users

 ![Diagram](Media/case_diagram.png)